CodeYourFuture/syllabus/docs/git/index.md

 3. Try to push your changes, make a fork, and then actually push your changes.
 4. Make your first pull request!

+If you get stuck, check out the cheatsheet (TODO: Link) :)

 ### Exercise 5 (5 minutes)

-There's another file in the repository you've cloned, SECOND_QUESTION.md.
+There's another file in the repository you've cloned, `other-file.txt`.
 Open it, answer the question in the file, commit, and push.

 Notice a couple of things are different this time!